 Oh, huzzah for burgers and for #BurgerMonth and for the resplendent Kita from Girl Carnivore who is wrangling this rather large blogging event!
 And another huzzah for my Got To Be NC Burger and foods made and grown in North Carolina!
 And huge kudos to all the brands who are helping us put on this Epic event!
-Because you know there’s a HUGE GIVEAWAY going on right?
-Check it out at the bottom of this post!

 What better way to showcase some wonderful NC products than by using them in my #gottobeNC burger?!
 Let me be clear: there are tons of amazing products being made in North Carolina that would work perfectly on a Got to Be NC Burger, so you feel free to make your own, okay?
 My version is pretty awesome, if I do say so myself.
 Please feel free to jump straight to the recipe and the giveaway if you’d like.
 Otherwise, read on about my love for North Carolina and for the specific products I used in my burger.

 Many thanks to my friend, Jack Nales, from the North Carolina Department of Agriculture and the Got to Be NC program for helping me source some of my ingredients.
 If you ever need to know anything about foods produced or grown in North Carolina, Jack is Your Guy.